Top IOS Interview Questions and Answers (Dec 2018) Part 1

 instance, append a question mark to the

-keyword in
+init keyword in

-).
+the initializer declaration (init?).
 To declare a failable initializer that produces an

 implicitly unwrapped optional instance, append an exclamation

-mark instead (init!
+mark instead (init!).

 8. What all Declaration Modifiers are available in swift?